Magic Quadrant for Data Quality Tools

 - helpIT systems, www.helpit.com, Leatherhead, U.K. — provides data quality tools oriented toward customer matching, deduplication and suppression operations.

 - Hopewiser, www.hopewiser.com, Altrincham, U.K. — provides address cleansing, verification, deduplication and enrichment for mass mailing.

 - HumanFactorLabs, www.hflabs.ru/eng, Moscow, Russia, — provides customer data quality and customer data integration solutions and services in Russia.

 - Infogix, www.infogix.com, Naperville, Illinois, U.S. — provides controls-based technology for auditing and validating the integrity of data within and across systems.

-- Infoshare, www.infoshare-is.com, Kingston upon Thames, U.K. — provides data quality solutions for local and central government.
+- Infoshare, www.infoshare-is.com, Kingston upon Thames, U.K. — provides profiling, matching, cleansing and monitoring capabilities for master data and transactional data.

 - Infosolve Technologies, www.infosolvetech.com, Princeton, New Jersey, U.S. — provides open-source tools (with required service contract) that support profiling, standardization, matching and deduplication operations.

 - Inquera, www.inquera.com, Migdal Tefen, Israel — specializes in technology for standardization, matching and deduplication, with a specific focus on product data.

 - Intelligent Search Technology, www.intelligentsearch.com, Boston, Massachusetts, U.S. — develops products for profiling, matching, deduplication and U.S. address correction.

 - Irion, www.iriondq.com, Turin, Italy — offers data profiling, standardization, matching and analysis as part of a data quality governance framework.